Skip to Main Content

 To Learn More on How NBA G League Rosters are Built visit NBA G League 101

 All-time roster with every player for the Iowa Wolves franchise, the Wolves era started in 2017-18 after being purchased by the Minnesota Timberwolves.
-The Elias Sports Bureau assisted with the creation of this list.
+The Elias Sports Bureau assisted with the creation of this list (alphabetical by last name).

 Banks, Tre'lun